5G-ERA/middleware/docs/Administrator/Middleware_Installation.md

 `orchestrator_deployment.yaml` file there are environment variables that must be set for the correct work of the Orchestrator.
 The needed variables are:

-1. AWS_IMAGE_REGISTRY – contains the address of the registry in which the Middleware images are stored
+1. IMAGE_REGISTRY – contains the address of the registry in which the Middleware images are stored
 2. REDIS_INTERFACE_API_SERVICE_HOST – hostname of the REDIS server that has the Middleware data
 3. REDIS_INTERFACE_API_SERVICE_PORT – port on which REDIS operates